Trigger warning: This story contains mentions of suicide and murder.

 In summer 1924, William experienced the same vomiting and convulsions as his late children while working out in the field.
 He was taken to the Soldiers, Sailors and Marines Memorial Hospital.

 On the way to the hospital, William vomited.
 The vomit was collected and tested.
 It was confirmed to have traces of arsenic.
 Anna was arrested and taken to the Old Hays County jail with her one-year-old daughter Lenora.
-Soon after, Lenora came into the
+Soon after, Lenora came into the care of her uncle.

 After searching their family home, a bag of arsenic was found under the house as well as a jar of arsenic in water in the pie pantry.
+Anna confessed to the attempted murder of William and the murder of her four stepchildren and her brother was released from jail.

-“I don’t know why I have done it,” Anna said.
-“The children wouldn’t mind me.
+“I don’t know why I have done it,” Anna said, “The children wouldn’t mind me.
 I put arsenic in coffee I had left on the stove for them.”

 She gave no reason for attempting to kill William but emphasized in her confession he had offered to will her his 180 acres of land.
 William later changed his mind and wanted to split the property and Anna called to change the testament just before William left for the hospital.